Damien-Bouet/Piano-Transcription-mp3-to-midi/README.md

 # Piano Automatic Transcription : From mp3 sound to music sheet partition

-This project aims to explore the ways to convert mp3 solo music into midi file (which can be converted into music sheet partition with traditional software).
+This project aims to explore the ways to convert mp3 solo piano into midi file (which can be converted into music sheet partition with traditional software).

 ![Schema of architecture](img/schema.png)